 Here is where Rumi’s Garden comes in!
 We have formed a solid network of reliable Islamic relic collectors who are willing to sell pieces of the Kiswahs they own in order for us to make it more available to the general public.

 Myth 4: The Ka’aba Kiswah is completely handmade

 Unlike the days of old when the Holy Ka’aba Kiswah was made by wooden handlooms, the process of making the black cloth is now highly mechanized.
-The process involves the purchase of extremely high quality silk from Italy and Germany which is washed in special detergents in order for to remove the silks wax.
-The silk is then cooked to a temperature of 90 degrees celsius (194 farenheit) and washed several times to bring out its natural colour.
+The process involves the purchase of extremely high quality textiles from Italy and Germany which is washed in special detergents in order for to remove wax.
+The cloth is then cooked to a temperature of 90 degrees celsius (194 Fahrenheit) and washed several times to bring out its natural colour.
 The black dye is then applied.